Micha-89/Doggo-connect/README.md

 During the sign up you have to specify if you are either an adopter or a shelter.
 This determines which dashboard you will see and which actions you can take after logging in.

-This was a group project where I mostly contributed to the frontend using HTML, CSS, Handlebars, and some JavaScript.
+This was a group project where I mostly contributed to the design and the frontend using HTML, CSS, Handlebars, and some JavaScript.
 I also was responsible for some of the backend CRUD functionalities and routes in the adopter view.

 ### Which stack and tools?